Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The biggest challenge is narrowing down the places you plan to visit.
 You could do this in a number of ways:

-Use whatever resources are at your disposal to decide what you must see on your French itinerary this time around.
 A good planning tool are France's Green Guides (also known as Michelin Guides).
-While they're strong on history and culture, a stellar feature of this travel guide series is the excellent section with an itinerary for France, which provides route suggestions for sightseeing.
+While they're strong on history and culture, a stellar feature of this travel guide series is its excellent itinerary section, which provides route suggestions for sightseeing.
 Here's an example of a Green Guide.

 If you already know where you want to go, you're ahead of the game.
 But if you're stumped by the sheer magnitude of places to see in France, here's a list of regions to get you started on your France travel itineraries and give you a few ideas.